Sir-phili/VoiceProject-/README.md

-This project is for a voice assistnt app.
-I used react.js for the frontend, python to add the functionality and Node.js for the backend.
+This project is for a voice assistant app.
+I used Typescript for the frontend, python to add the functionalities and backend.